 The standard course (A100)

-- Advanced Highers: AA (taken in one academic year and to include Chemistry, plus Biology or Mathematics or Physics).
-Highers: AAAAA (taken in one academic year).
+- Advanced Highers: AA (taken in the same academic year and to include Chemistry, plus one from Biology, Physics or Mathematics) plus Highers: AAAAA (taken in the same academic year).

 - Other qualifications: Other national and international qualifications are also acceptable.
-Please see our website for further guidance.
-Any candidate in doubt as to their academic eligibility for this course is strongly encouraged to seek advice by emailing firstname.lastname@example.org.
+Please see the Medical Science website for further guidance.
+Any candidate in doubt as to their academic eligibility for this course is strongly encouraged to seek advice by emailing email@example.com.

 Level of attainment in Science and Mathematics